 Crew Chief.
 The crew was engaged by a hostile ground force

-Sp/4 Lee Joseph Boudreaux joined the 281st AHC on January 22, 1966, after having served served six months as a Military Policeman South of Saigon, South Vietnam.
-Prior to joining the 281st Lee spent Christmas with his family in New Orleans, Louisiana and according to his father if Lee could not have gotten a door gunner assignment he would not have extended.
-Lee Initially enlisted into the U.S. Army in 1955 and served in the Paratroopers in Japan.
-He was separated from the army in 1958 and returned home to became a New Orleans Police Officer.
+SP/4 Lee Joseph Boudreaux joined the 281st AHC on January 22, 1966, after having served six months as a Military Policeman in South Vietnam.
+Before joining the 281st, Lee spent Christmas with his family in New Orleans, Louisiana.
+According to his father, Lee would not have extended his assignment if he had not received a door gunner assignment.
+Lee initially enlisted in the Army in 1955 and served in the Paratroopers in Japan.
+He was separated from the army in 1958 and returned home to become a New Orleans Police Officer.
 He reentered the Army in December of 1965 and was trained as a Military Policeman at Ft.
 Gordon, Georgia.
-He was then assigned to Vietnam as an MP and one of his fellow soldiers posted this note:
+He was then assigned to Vietnam as an MP.

 Lee was stationed in my squad with the 630th MP Company Vietnam in 1966.
 He had been in the Army from 1955-58 and prior to his second enlistment was a Policeman in New Orleans.
 He was on voluntary TDY from our company to the 1st Aviation BN when he was KIA.
 The mission he went on where he lost his life was a volunteer mission to extract Special Forces troops that were pinned down.
 This man was older and more mature than most of the guys in the 630th.
 He was our friend and mentor.
 I think of you often, Lee.
 I am with you in spirit.